 Deductibles Per Incident Over Per Year

-Each time you have an incident that your insurance has to pay a comprehensive or collision coverage claim, you will have to pay your deductible before the insurance company pays anything on the claim.
-If your deductible is $750, you will have to pay that amount toward the damages that you incurred with your vehicle.
+Each time you have an incident and your insurance has to pay a comprehensive or collision coverage claim, you will have to pay your deductible (either by cash, check, or credit card) before the insurance company pays anything on the claim.
+If your deductible is $750, you will have to pay that amount toward the damages you incurred with your vehicle.
 Even if you have already paid a deductible during that year, you will have to pay the deductible for the new incident.

 How Deductibles and Premiums Work Together

 As a general rule, the higher your deductibles are, the lower your premiums are.
 You can greatly reduce your monthly cost for car insurance by choosing higher deductibles for your collision and comprehensive coverages.
-However, keep in mind that if you have an accident you will have to pay this amount right off the top.
+However, remember that if you have an accident, you will have to pay this amount immediately.
 If you typically don’t have access to $1000, you might want to choose a lower deductible and pay more money in monthly premiums.

 If you have to pay more than one deductible in a year, it could cause your premiums or your deductible amount to increase.
 Your car insurance company will use the claim information from each incident to determine how much risk you have.
 If you pay several deductibles in one year, it could cost you a lot more in higher premiums.